cyclic-software/docs/docs/intro.md

 :::

 ### CI/CD
 A pipeline is built into every app and integrated with GitHub.
 Changes are live in a few seconds with every `git push`.
-Each deployment is registered, along with build/deploy logs pointing to the specific git change set so you know exactly what changes went out and when.
+Each deployment is registered, along with build/deploy logs pointing to the specific git change set.
+You will know exactly what changes went out and when.